odoo/documentation/content/applications/finance/expenses.rst

      expenses tied to that meeting would indicate the sales order for the custom garden (which also references the customer) as the :guilabel:`Customer to Reinvoice`.

-- :guilabel:`Analytic Distribution`: Select the account(s) the expense should be written against from the drop-down menu for either :guilabel:`Projects`, :guilabel:`Departments`, or both.
-  Multiple accounts can be listed for each category if needed.
+- :guilabel:`Analytic Distribution`: select the accounts the expense should be written against from the drop-down menu for either :guilabel:`Projects`, :guilabel:`Departments`, or both.
+Multiple accounts can be listed for each category, if needed.
 Adjust the percentage for each analytic account by typing in the percentage value next to the account.
-- :guilabel:`Company`: If multiple companies are set up, select the company this expense should be filed for from the drop-down menu.
-The current company will automatically populate this field.
+- :guilabel:`Company`: if multiple companies are set up, select the company this expense should be filed for from the drop-down menu.
+The current company automatically populates this field.
-- :guilabel:`Notes...`: If any notes are needed in order to clarify the expense, enter them in the notes field.
+- :guilabel:`Notes...`: if any notes are needed to clarify the expense, enter them in this field.

 .. image:: expenses/expense-filled-in.png
    :align: center